KOLD Dividend: Yield, Schedule, and What to Expect

 Short answer

-KOLD's approximate Variable; any distributions come from interest earned on the fund's cash collateral, not from the natural gas position itself yield (as of early 2026) makes it a growth-first, low-yield fund.
-It tracks -2x daily Bloomberg Natural Gas Subindex and passes through the dividends of its holdings, typically quarterly, minus a 0.95% expense ratio.
+KOLD's approximate 0% yield (as of mid-2026) makes it a growth-first, low-yield fund.
+It tracks Bloomberg Natural Gas Subindex (negative 2x daily) and passes through the income its holdings generate, monthly, net of the ~0.95% expense ratio.
 If income is your goal, look to dedicated dividend funds for more; KOLD is built for total return, not yield.
 If total return is the goal, the yield matters less than cost and what it holds.
 Yield is a recent snapshot, not a promise; verify the current figure with ProShares.

 How does the KOLD dividend work?

-KOLD holds the companies in -2x daily Bloomberg Natural Gas Subindex, collects the dividends they pay, and distributes them to shareholders (usually quarterly), net of its 0.95% fee.
-The yield you see is the trailing distributions divided by price, so it drifts as both change.
+KOLD holds what is in Bloomberg Natural Gas Subindex (negative 2x daily), collects the income those holdings generate, and distributes it to shareholders monthly, net of its ~0.95% fee.
+The yield you see is trailing distributions divided by price, so it drifts as both change: a falling price raises the quoted yield without a single extra dollar being paid out.

 If income is your goal, compare KOLD against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how KOLD's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how KOLD's income fits your real portfolio in Walnut.

 The bottom line on the KOLD dividend

-The bottom line: at an approximate Variable; any distributions come from interest earned on the fund's cash collateral, not from the natural gas position itself yield, KOLD is a growth-first, low-yield fund.
-If income is your goal, dedicated dividend funds pay more; KOLD is the wrong tool for yield and the right one for total-return -2x daily Bloomberg Natural Gas Subindex exposure.
+The bottom line: at an approximate 0% yield, KOLD is a growth-first, low-yield fund.
+If income is your goal, dedicated dividend funds pay more; KOLD is the wrong tool for yield and the right one for total-return Bloomberg Natural Gas Subindex (negative 2x daily) exposure.
 If total return is the goal, the yield matters less than cost and what it holds.
 Treat the figure as a moving snapshot, not a fixed rate, and verify the current yield with ProShares.

 FAQ